 Prerequisite(s): CHE 145 with a minimum grade of C or Chemistry Regents exam grade of 70 or higher (or equivalent for students who did not attend New York State Public School); and MCC level 9 Mathematics placement or MTH 165 with a minimum grade of C.

 A continuation of CHE 151.
 Topics include: solution concentrations and properties; chemical kinetics; gas and solution phase chemical equilibrium including solubility; acids; and bases; thermodynamics; electrochemistry.
 Three class hours, three laboratory hours.
 (SUNY-NS)

 A modern treatment of organic chemistry which integrates fact and theory.
 The study of structure and its relation to properties, reactions, and reaction mechanisms is emphasized.
 Both aliphatic and aromatic compounds are studied in the first semester along with an introduction to stereochemistry and conformational analysis.
 The laboratory experiences include syntheses of a variety of organic compounds with an emphasis on basic laboratory techniques.
 The fundamental techniques of infrared spectroscopy and gas chromatography are also introduced.
-Fall semester only.
 Three class hours, four laboratory hours.